 Currently, I am a Ph.D. student working with Prof. Tomonari Furukawa and Prof. Kyriakos Vamvoudakis in the CMS Lab at Virginia Tech.
-Previously, I was a Graduate Teaching Assistant in the Department of Mechanical Engineering.
-I am also a Member and Research Associate of the OpenBionics.
+I am also a Member and Research Associate of the OpenBionics initiative.

 My research interests lie in improving the dexterity of robotic devices that operate in unstructured environments, focusing on anthropomorphic robot hands, exo-arm/hand assistive devices, bio-inspired mechanisms, and design optimization.
 More information can be found on my research project page.

 NewsDec 2016: Won the Thomaideion Award from National Technical University of Athens (NTUA)